Space Advisory Board

 On October 17, 2016, the Government of Canada initiated plans to renew the Space Advisory Board, and the Department launched an open, merit-based application process for the selection of members.
 In November 2016, the Government of Canada announced plans to launch a Space Strategy by June, and that the Space Advisory Board would consult stakeholders to define key elements of this strategy.

-The Honourable Navdeep Bains, Minister of Innovation, Science and Economic Development, announced on April 18, 2017 the new members of the board.
+The Honourable Navdeep Bains, Minister of Innovation, Science and Economic Development, announced on April 18, 2017 the renewed board.
 These talented and diverse individuals from industry, the academic and research communities, and the not-for-profit sector have been appointed based on their significant knowledge of, and expertise in, the space sector.

 The Board is chaired by Dr. Marie Lucy Stojak, Director of the School on Management of Creativity and Innovation at HEC Montréal.
 The members of the board are: